Exciting 6 Day Northern Lights Winter Self Drive Tour of Iceland's Golden Circle & Snaefellsnes

 Spend another night in the quiet winter realm of the Snæfellsnes peninsula.

 Some of Iceland's most remarkable attractions are located on the classic route called the Golden Circle.
 Departing from Reykjavik, you reach the National Park of Thingvellir, where Christianity was established in Iceland more than 1000 years ago.
 The geological and historical importance of Thingvellir is immense for Icelanders.
-This area also holds the best dive site in Iceland, Silfra, where you can choose to snorkeling between continents, with visibility of more than 100 metres in the crystal clear waters.
+This area also holds the best dive site in Iceland, Silfra, where you can choose to snorkel between continents, with visibility of more than 328 ft (100m) in the crystal clear waters.

 Head back to Reykjavík for the last night of your trip.